sabrina-s/stickydevelopers/README.md

 As a visitor, I can access browse a collection of products As a visitor, I can view the details of one product
 As a visitor, I can sign up using email to become a registered user

+Registered User stories:
+As a user, I can sign in using my email address
+As a user, I can access browse a collection of products As a user, I can view the details of one product

 **Week 2**